Career paths at Örebro University

 At Örebro University, lecturers are expected to spend their working hours mainly on teaching, primarily at the bachelor’s level.
 In addition to education and collaboration, duties and responsibilities include development work, administration and continuing professional development.
 Moreover, teaching encompasses supervision, examination, course development, planning and evaluation.

-Acceptance to the doctoral programme is linked to full-time postgraduate studies for the duration of the study programme, which corresponds to four years of full-time study.
+Admission to the doctoral programme is linked to full-time studies for the duration of the study programme, which corresponds to four years of full-time study.

-The appointment as a postdoctoral researcher is intended to enable those who recently have been awarded their doctoral degree to consolidate and develop their research skills primarily.
-A maximum of 25 per cent of teaching can also be included in the duties and responsibilities.
+The appointment as a postdoctoral researcher is intended to enable those who recently have been awarded their doctoral degree to focus on consolidating and developing their research skills.
+A maximum of 25 per cent of teaching can also be included in their duties and responsibilities.

-An appointment as an associate senior lecturer at Örebro University is mainly focused on acquiring [research/artistic] qualifications (at least 50 per cent).
-The remaining working hours are primarily geared towards acquiring teaching qualifications and collaboration.
-The purpose of the position is to receive the opportunity to develop one’s independence as a researcher and gain qualifications, both scientifically and pedagogically, to meet the requirements for eligibility for employment as a senior lecturer.
+An appointment as an associate senior lecturer at Örebro University is mainly focused on acquiring research or artistic qualifications (at least 50 per cent of full working hours).
+The remaining working hours are primarily geared towards acquiring teaching qualifications and engaging in collaboration.
+The purpose of the position is for junior researchers to receive the opportunity to develop their independence as a researcher and gain qualifications, in both research and teaching, to meet the requirements for appointment as senior lecturer.

-At Örebro University, a senior lecturer spends their working hours teaching at all levels, researching, and performing associated public engagement activities.
-In addition to teaching, research and collaboration, the duties and responsibilities include development work, administration and continuing professional development.
+At Örebro University, a senior lecturer spends their working hours on teaching at all levels, research, and associated public engagement activities.
+In addition to teaching, research and collaboration, duties and responsibilities include development work, administration and continuing professional development.
 Moreover, teaching encompasses supervision, examination, course development, planning and evaluation.

 As a rule, a professor at Örebro University spends most of their working hours on research.
 They are also expected to work actively to bring in external research grants to the subject, take overall responsibility for its research activities, and monitor the international developments within the subject field.
 In addition, a professor is expected to be involved at all three levels of higher education and to communicate and collaborate around their own and the department’s research activities.